LucDelmon/the_simple_api_reboot/README.md

 - AWS_REGION -> the region where the resources are created. `eu-north-1` by default.

 When this is done all CI/CD will be able to connect to aws.

+# Second Setup: Same as the first but trying to reduce the cons from the first setup

+After first setup:
+- Create as many elastic IPS as subnets
+- moving the server to a private subnet
+- adding a NAT gateway to allow the server to connect to the internet for ssm
+- Setting an instant connect endpoint to allow an access to the server from the aws console
+- Setting up DB backup
+- installing the cloudwatch agent on the server
+- Adding a bunch of cloudwatch alarms linked to an sns
+- The sns will send an email to the configured email address
+- Add logs for the ALB (going to S3)
+- Add logs for the RDS going to cloudwatch
+- Add a cloudfront distribution in front of the ALB
+- Recreate a certificate in us-east-1 for the cloudfront distribution
+- Make the ALB communicate to the cloudfront via HTTP and remove HTTPS.
+Also remove the certificate
+- Update security group to restrict ALB communication to the cloudfront
+- Check different audit tools from aws to see if everything is ok
+- Make a second certificate for the ALB.
+Allowing the ALB to communicate with the cloudfront via HTTPS
+- Add a CNAME entry in my dns for the ALB

 # Extras